dpyeates/react-native-attitude/README.md

 # react-native-attitude

-Provides Attitude (Roll, Pitch & Heading) in degrees for iOS and Android.
+This module provides device attitude (Roll, Pitch & Heading) in degrees for iOS and Android.<br/>
+It uses a reference frame that assumes the user is looking 'through' the screen - typical to many augmented reality applications.<br/>
+It uses Core Motion Quaternions on iOS and the Rotation Vector sensor on Android.

 ## Getting started